 It is an unfortunate reality that bullying, intimidation and harassment continue to plague medical culture.
-But with more and more physicians and residents coming forward to share their experiences, the issue is finally being acknowledged as a matter of professionalism across all career stages in medicine.
+With more and more physicians and medical learners coming forward to share their experiences, the issue is finally being acknowledged as a matter of professionalism across all career stages in medicine.

 In a 2011 survey of more than 800 physicians, nearly 75% said they heard colleagues yell, refuse to cooperate with others or make degrading comments within the past month.